 Drag queen Violet Chachki on fashion, pop culture and reinvention of self

-An art school dropout, Chachki has previously labored in diverse meals provider jobs (“bumming around”, she mentions) in Atlanta, Georgia.
-Drag has now not simply been a hobby she took to but serves an innovative and emotional motive in her existence.
-Now, she travels around the world for her shows, acting an aerial-burlesque recurring, frequently the use of a huge martini glass as a prop.
+Chachki has previously labored as an art school dropout in diverse meal provider jobs (“bumming around,” she mentions) in Atlanta, Georgia.
+Drag has now not simply been a hobby she took to but served an innovative and emotional motive in her existence.
+Now, she travels around the world for her shows, acting an aerial-burlesque recurring, frequently using a huge martini glass as a prop.

 When requested what the art of drag method to her, the answer is pretty trustworthy.
 “It is the most creative factor you could do, and you’re giving birth to a new person however you get to artwork direct every single element about them—how do they look, how do they sound, how do they act, how do they walk, what’s their character?
 It’s like playing God.”